 - Clean any mineral build-up apparent in your showerheads.
 Unscrew the head and soak it in a plastic bag filled with vinegar.
 You can also apply the bag of vinegar to the showerhead directly without unscrewing it using a rubber band.
 Let the showerhead soak overnight, and then gently brush out any built-up sediment.

 - Check faucets and drains for leaks.
 Some repairs can be done by yourself, but you may need a professional plumber for others.
 These plumbing tips will save you money as you lower the cost of your water bill in the long run.

 Tips for Appliances

 - Slowly drain a few gallons from your water heater to clear sediment build-up.
-This plumbing tip will help to increase the life of your conventional water heater and increasing energy efficiency.
+This plumbing tip will help increase the life of your conventional water heater and increase energy efficiency.

 - Check the washing machine, dishwasher, and ice maker supply hoses for leaks or bulges.
-Any hose over 10 years old or that is showing a defect should be replaced.
+Any hose over ten years old or showing a defect should be replaced.
 Stainless steel hoses are much more dependable if you need a replacement.

-- Make sure your gutters and downspouts are open, cleaned out, and free of sediment build-up.
+- Ensure your gutters and downspouts are open, cleaned out, and free of sediment build-up.

 - Check for bird nests in unwanted areas in or near pipes and gutters.

 - Check outdoor faucets and pipes for any cracks or leaks.

 - If your home has a sump pump, you can make sure it is working correctly by pouring some water into the pit of the sump.
 It should turn on reasonably soon, pump out the water, and turn off without a hitch.